 It can—and if often does.
 DoDs tend to evolve over time as your product grows and new requirements arise.

 For example, you might not have wanted to check that buffers are correctly resized to hold translated strings when you were only localizing into one or two languages, but this feature becomes essential once you want to localize into 10 or 20 languages.

 Who creates a software internationalization DoD?

-While developers are usually best qualified to define a software internationalization DoD, localization experts or l10n managers may also take part in the discussions.
+While developers are usually best qualified to define a software internationalization DoD, localization experts or localization managers can also contribute to it.
 It’s important that all stakeholders are included in these discussions because everyone needs to be aware of what to expect from your product when it comes to localization.

-Moreover, when everyone engages in the process, localization is more likely to be viewed as integral to software development, rather than as an afterthought.
+Moreover, when everyone engages in the process, localization is more likely to be viewed as integral to software development, i.e., running continually in parallel with development cycles rather than being an afterthought.

 When can software internationalization be considered done?